Whoaa512/starred/README.md

 ## Python

+- [Textualize/textual](https://github.com/Textualize/textual) - The lean application framework for Python.
+Build sophisticated user interfaces with a simple Python API.
+Run your apps in the terminal and a web browser.
 - [yuval-reshef/StreamVC](https://github.com/yuval-reshef/StreamVC) - An unofficial pytorch implementation of "STREAMVC: REAL-TIME LOW-LATENCY VOICE CONVERSION".
 - [hrnoh24/stream-vc](https://github.com/hrnoh24/stream-vc) - An unofficial PyTorch implementation of the StreamVC(Real-Time Low-Latency Voice Conversion)
 - [darrenburns/posting](https://github.com/darrenburns/posting) - The modern API client that lives in your terminal.